1720907/GICC-VIDEOFRAUD-METHODS/README.md

 Detecting Frame Deletion in Videos Using Supervised and Unsupervised Learning with Convolutional Neural Networks
 ==============================

-This is a deep learning project which focuses in the detection of frame deletion in videos with the help of machine learning, and, specifically, with CNNs.
+This is a deep learning project which focuses in the detection of frame deletion in videos with the help of CNNs.

 **ID Paper:** 9568.